dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 ## 3. Add credentials

-To sucessfully connect to your SQL database, you will need to pass credentials into your pipeline. `dlt` automatically looks for this information inside the generated `.toml` files.
+To sucessfully connect to your SQL database, you will need to pass credentials into your pipeline. dlt automatically looks for this information inside the generated TOML files.

 Simply paste the [connection details](https://docs.rfam.org/en/latest/database.html) inside `secrets.toml` as follows:
 ```toml